• +1-800-513-5423

 Driving under the influence: Driving under the influence (DUI) Driving while intoxicated (DWI) and operating a motor vehicle under the influence (OUI).
 These are the common terms used to describe operating a motorized vehicle under the influence of alcohol or drugs.
 In Kansas, driving while intoxicated is considered a misdemeanor and is subject to the state’s laws regarding driving while drunk.

-DWI/DUI diversion rehabs in Kansas are very familiar with the court-mandated treatment requirements that the courts have imposed for their Court ordered alcohol rehab centers.
+DWI/DUI diversion rehabs in Kansas are very familiar with the court-mandated treatment requirements that the courts have imposed for their court-ordered alcohol rehab centers.
 Some court-ordered DUI deferment programs will include alcohol evaluations and at the very least, alcohol and drug classes for first-time offenders.
-This can cost anywhere from $1000-2500 dollars with the fines, not including lawyer fees and bail.
+This can cost anywhere from $1000-2500 with fines, not including lawyer fees and bail.

 If this is your second offense, getting involved in a treatment program for alcohol abuse will not only help your ongoing DWI-DUI case but benefit you as well.
 You should always enter into an alcohol treatment program knowing that there is a need for a change before something worse happens.
 Driving and Drinking can cost you your life or even worse someone else life.